 Healthcare providers come to specialize in pain management by seeking out additional training and experiences after attaining their degrees.
 Typically, what leads them to seek out such additional training is the particular interests and experiences of the given provider.

-Among psychologists, clinical psychologists or health psychologists tend to typically specialize in chronic pain management.
+Among psychologists, pain psychologists or health psychologists tend to typically specialize in chronic pain management.
 Historically, psychologists have been leaders in developing and running chronic pain rehabilitation programs.

-Among physicians, there are a number of types of physicians who tend to specialize in chronic pain management.
+Among physicians, there are a number of types of physicians that specialize in chronic pain management.
 Spine surgeons are typically either neurosurgeons or orthopedic surgeons who specialize in spinal surgeries.
 Interventional pain physicians tend to be either anesthesiologists or physiatrists who have sought out additional training in providing interventional procedures, such as epidural steroid injections, nerve blocks, and the like.
-However, physiatrists, depending on the particular interests of the provider, can refrain from obtaining additional training in interventional procedures and instead become specialists in chronic pain rehabilitation.
+However, physiatrists, depending on the particular interests of the provider, can go without obtaining additional training in interventional procedures and instead become specialists in chronic pain rehabilitation.
 Neurologists, or physicians who are specialists in nerve-related conditions, can also come to concentrate their focus on chronic pain management.
 Psychiatrists can also sometimes specialize in treating chronic pain disorders.

 Physical therapist are an altogether different type of healthcare provider who can come to specialize in chronic pain management.
 Physical therapists focus on movement and exercise as a way to reduce pain and increase functional abilities.